10 Panoramic View of Paris - Notre-Dame de Paris © French Moments

 The view of the Eiffel Tower and Avenue Kleber © French Moments

-Visitors can either use the lift or climb the 284 steps to reach the panoramic platform.
+Visitors can use the lift or climb the 284 steps to reach the panoramic platform.

-Our favourite time to visit the platform of the Arc de Triomphe is at night time in December when the Champs-Élysées are lit with Christmas decorations and lights!
+Our favourite time to visit the Arc de Triomphe platform is at night in December when the Champs-Élysées are lit with Christmas decorations and lights!

 View of Paris from Arc de Triomphe © French Moments